StudyFrenchSpanish

 A significant advantage of speaking the Spanish language is the unfettered access to many countries with their unique cultures.

-Spanish music, movies, and sports like the Spanish La Liga become even more enjoyable for those with the ability to speak the language.
+Spanish music, movies, and sports, such as the Spanish La Liga, become even more enjoyable for those who can speak the language.

-For instance, the Argentinean accent is very different from a host of other countries.
+For instance, the Argentinean accent is very different from many other countries.

 In its primary sense, the language connects the art, music, Spanish cinemas, and literature of these nations.